Why and How Mastering the Semiology in Photography

 To establish communication and transmit messages with this audience, the photographer must emphasize the following elements in his photographic creations:

 - Linguistic signs.
 This is called photographic vocabulary, and its symbolism varies according to culture.
-We can already see that the public critics diminish with the enactment of such signs.
+I can already see that the public critics diminish with the enactment of such signs.
 It is the interaction of these various signs that give meaning to a photograph.
 When a viewer analyzes a photo, it will make sense to him and others who can interpret such signs.

 - Iconic objects.
 These are the visible elements of a photograph: trees, animals, mountains, fish, wrecks ...
 Each type of nature photo has its own iconic objects.